gravypower/Dimmy/README.md

 Docker
 Docker Compose

-With that out of the way we can install the tool dotnet tool install --global Dimmy --version 0.0.3
+With that out of the way we can install the tool

+`dotnet tool install --global Dimmy --version 0.0.3`

 See the [nuget page]( https://www.nuget.org/packages/Dimmy/) for the latest version.
 Also, note you may need to restart your shell to refresh the path environment variables.

+## Plugins

-Running dimmy now you see a list of root commands, the one we are interests is the plugin.
+Running dimmy now you see a list of root commands, the one we are interested in is `plugins`.

-runing
+You can see what plugins are available by running

 `dimmy plugins ls --remote`

 This makes a search request to NuGet for any packages tagged with "dimmyplugin" equivalent to https://www.nuget.org/packages?q=Tags%3A%22dimmyplugin%22

 Installing is also one line

 `dimmy plugins install --package-id Dimmy.HelloWorld.Plugin --package-version 0.0.1`

 This downloads and extracts the NuGet package into a plugin directory.
 On the next execution of dimmy plugins are discovered and bootstrapped, allowing that plugin to register root and sub commands. **Please note that this will allow 3rd party code to execute so use this at your own risk**.